Background pattern

 Rare side effects(may affect up to 1 in 1,000 people):

-• joint pain and swelling similar to gout (pseudogout)
+• pain and swelling of the joints, similar to gout (pseudogout)

-• a change in the way the body regulates fluid volume that may cause swelling (fluid volume alteration)
+• a change in the way the body regulates body fluids that can cause swelling (fluid volume alteration)

-• painful, dark red ulcers on the extremities and sometimes on the face and neck that occur with fever (Sweet syndrome)
+• painful dark red ulcers on the limbs and sometimes on the face and neck that are accompanied by fever (Sweet’s syndrome)

 • worsening of rheumatoid arthritis